darkwebportal/nepalReport/README.md

 [![User demo](https://i.imgur.com/S1BuyiX.png)](http://nepalreports.cf/)

 ***Admin:***
-- An additional http://nepalreports.cf/adminlogin dashboard to visualize the reports received
+- An additional <a href="http://nepalreports.cf/adminlogin " target="_blank">Admin-Login</a> to dashboard to visualize the reports received
 - A timeline layout showing feeds according to recent report in priority and total fields under which reports have been received
 - Option to act on it with interation with user who filed the report to further proceed the work